On The Art & Science Found In Sci-Fi Novels For Young Adults

 Rather than simply explaining scientific phenomena, the best novels let science emerge through plot and character interaction.
 Scientific concepts shape conflict, propel action, and raise questions about consequences.
 In this way, abstract ideas are humanized, and readers encounter science as a lived, felt experience rather than a distant body of facts.

 But you have to know to be able to write advanced scientific allegories.
-Even though no one will ask you of a degree in genetic engineering or particle physics, somehow, you have to get the snake out of the whole and that means embodying real world science into your creative experiences.
+Even though no one will ask you of a degree in genetic engineering or particle physics, somehow, you have to get the snake out of the hole and that means embodying real world science into your creative experiences.
+To understand scenes, plot, character, architecture, conflict, inciting incidents, action, climax, resolution, foreshadowing, flashbacks and many more organic notions, including The 3 Acts Structure to give a cinematic taste to your script, writers need to realize there can't be subconscious genius that will create a triple distillation of theory, matter and practice and then write the next blockbuster.
+You simply have to let your creative juices flow and continuous improvements will come later on.

 ________________________________________